NervanaSystems/ngraph/doc/sphinx/source/training/overview.rst

 that use MPI to launch distributed training, providing excellent scaling efficiency with very light overhead.
 See the :doc:`../core/constructing-graphs/distribute-train` documentation for detail on how to deploy data-parallel training.
-Currently nGraph launching a series of duplicated graphs on each device; communication happens on the device without copying data to the host. nGraph supports data parallelism on two frameworks: TensorFlow* and PaddlePaddle.
+Currently nGraph launches a series of duplicated graphs on each device; communication happens on the device without copying data to the host. nGraph currently supports data parallelism on two frameworks: TensorFlow* and PaddlePaddle.

 .. _distributed-training-methods: